jakariya0dev/flutter-fire-auction-app/README.md

-# auction_app
+# Auction App

-A new Flutter Auction App Loke Ebay for Ostad Test.
+A Flutter Auction App Like Ebay for Ostad Coding Test.

 ## Getting Started